Essential Paper Piecing Skills for Beginning Quilters

 Click here to learn more about starching your fabric.

 Shorten your stitch length to 1.3-1.6mm or 16-20 stitches per inch.
-This puts more holes in the paper (perforating it) making it easier to remove.

 Learn more about stitch length here.
 There's printable reference charts for you, too!

-Increase your top or needle thread tension just a wee bit—by 0.1 to 0.2—stitch a bit on a sample using the fabrics and paper in your project.
+Just by 0.1 to 0.2—stitch a bit on a sample using the fabrics and paper in your project.

 Check and adjust as needed for balanced tension.
-When it's perfect you won't see any bobbin thread on the top side nor needle thread on the bottom side.
+When it's perfect, you won't see any bobbin thread on the top side nor needle thread on the bottom side.

 A balanced tension strengthens your stitches when you remove the paper.

 Consider using a 90/14 needle if you are having difficulty removing the paper.
-Many quilters recommend a large needle size.

-For my own work, I don't use a larger one.
+Many quilters recommend a large needle size., but for my own work, I don't use a larger one.

 I find that when I use Carol Doak's Foundation Paper (it's about the same weight as newsprint) the smaller stitch length and my everyday Schmetz Microtex Sharp 80/12 needle (or even the 70/10 Microtex Sharp that's usually installed on my machine) works just fine.